 Information on jobs and employment gathered during the 2015 to 2019 ACS is keyed to where people live.
 Table 7 shows the distribution of employed City residents by industry compared to Santa Barbara County as a whole.
-The most notable differences between City and County employment as seen in this table are the lower proportion of City residents employed in agriculture and the higher proportion of City residents employed in agriculture and the higher proportion of City residents employed in agriculture and the higher proportion of City residents employed in agriculture and the higher proportion of City residents employed in agriculture and the higher proportion of City residents employed in professional occupations and the arts and entertainment.
+The most notable differences between City and County employment as seen in this table are the lower proportion of City residents employed in agriculture and the higher proportion of City residents employed in agriculture and the higher proportion of City residents employed in agriculture.